rasulkireev/gpw/content/articles/django-poetry.md

 ## Bonus.
 Export dependencies to a requirements.txt

 If you need to have the `requirements.txt` file with all the dependencies you can run `poetry export -f requirements.txt --output requirements.txt`.
-If you have a configured a CI/CD job that agit uto deploys your project, you can add this function as a step, which will generate the updated version on each update.
+If you have a configured a CI/CD job that auto deploys your project, you can add this function as a step, which will generate the updated version on each update.

 ## Bonus II.
 Video

 If you prefer a more visual approach, I have made a video that shows how to start a Django project with Poetry.

 https://www.youtube.com/watch?v=-c8DASfFNZM

+If you have any feedback, pleas let me know on [Twitter](https://twitter.com/rasulkireev/status/1322499651732385792).
+Your likes, retweets and replies will show up here.